MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 The following prerequisites must be completed for the new feature to take effect for mapped workers.

-1. The first required step is to enable the **Use employment default dimensions on integration journals** feature in feature management.
+1. Enable the **Use employment default dimensions on integration journals** feature in Feature management.
-2. The second required step is to apply solution in Dual Write for the Dynamics 365 Project Operations Dual Write Entity Maps.
-This will import one new map and two updated maps for this feature.
+2. Apply the solution in dual-write for the Project Operations dual-write entity maps to import one new map and two updated maps for this feature.
-3. With the prerequisites features installed we need to modify the integration key to make **Bookable Resource** have context for the relevant legal entity.
-Click into integration key and add "bookable resourceid [Bookable Resource] in the first column next to **Bookable Resource**.
-Click Save and exit the integration key screen.
+3. Modify the integration key to make bookable resources have context for the relevant legal entity.

+    a.
+Select integration key, and then, in the first column next to **Bookable Resource**, add **bookableresourceid [Bookable Resource]**.
+    b.
+Select **Save**, and close the integration key page.

-4. Next, stop the Project Operations Integration Actuals map and click Table map version to update from 1.0.14 to 10.0.17 or later.
-You may need to also click refresh tables from within the dual write map to see the new table schema, and then run.
+4. Stop the **Project Operations Integration Actuals** map, and then select **Table map version** to update to version 10.0.17 or later.
+You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
+T
-5. Next, stop the Project Operations integration entity for hour estimates map and click Table map version to update from 1.0.4 to 1.0.6 or later.
-You may need to also click refresh tables form within the dual write map to see the new table schema, and then run.
+5. Stop the **Project Operations integration** entity for the **Hour estimates** map, and then select **Table map version** to update to version 1.0.6 or later.
+You might have to select **Refresh tables** from within the dual-write map to see and run the new table schema.
-6. Finally, start the new map for Project worker resource import (bookableresources) if it has not yet been started from the related maps starting.
+6. Start the new map for **Project worker resource import (bookable resources)**.

 ### Changes enabled by this feature

+After the prerequisites are completed, users should notice changes to the integration journal.
+A new **Resource** field in the integration journal now shows the unique identifier and name of the resource, based on the worker.

+> [!NOTE]
-With these prerequisites enabled the first thing noticed by end users will be changes to the integration journal.
-A new field for Resource will now be visible in the integration journal.
-The Resource field will display the unique identifier and name of the resource based on the worker.
-Note the previous field Resource name is still available but will display the same value in the case of two bookable resources with the same name.
-If any integration journal line does not have a Resource value populated, that will indicate there is no mapping between the worker and the bookable resource.
+> The previous field, **Resource name**, is still available.
+However, it shows the same value when there are two bookable resources that have the same name.
+If no **Resource** value is set for an integration journal line, there's no mapping between the worker and the bookable resource.

-The scenarios included in the feature include scenarios using Dataverse time entries and expenses for actuals and estimates.
-Expense reports submitted from Dynamics 365 Finance and Operations behavior is not changed in this feature.

 Among the scenarios that the feature includes are scenarios that use Dataverse time entries and expenses for actuals and estimates.
 The behavior for expense reports that are submitted from Dynamics 365 finance and operations apps hasn't changed in this feature.